Exploring 11 Types of Drones: Features and Functions

 • Target drone: This type of drone flies around trying to collect information or a target.
 These drones usually have a camera, some with Sound Sensors and sometimes thermal imaging cameras.

 • Decoy Drone: A type of drone that is used for misdirection.
 It flies around, emitting signals that look like a typical target.
-Usually, these drones are equipped with transmitters that emit signals similar to those of a cell phone tower or other common sources of wireless internet.
-These drones are usually smaller than the average transformation.
+Usually, these drones are equipped with transmitters that emit signals similar to those of a cell phone tower or other common wireless internet sources.
+These drones are generally smaller than the average transformation.

 When it has located its specified target, it will then fly back to base and relay real-time video footage so that the operator can evaluate whether the target has been captured or killed.

-The decoy drone will then fly around whatever area the target drone is searching in, emitting signals that look like common wireless internet signals from different service providers.
+The decoy drone will then fly around whatever area the target drone is searching, emitting signals that look like common wireless internet signals from different service providers.

 9. Photography Drone